ehn-dcc-development/hcert-trust/hcert_trust_exchange.md

 The infrastructure specified in this specification is expected to be a temporary solution and its design is focused on allowing Participant Countries to use the system with a minimum amount of efforts and development using currently available standard tools.

-One important design goal is therefore to adopt a design that allows this model to be migrated into almost any future model for trust exchange.
-By gradually moving from self-signed certificates towards a more layered model where each DCA is signed by a national CSCA, it is possible to merge this infrastructure with existing models for trust exchange such as a fully integrated ICAO model, integration with EU trusted list or other relevant models.
+One important design goal is therefore to adopt a design that allows this model to be migrated into almost any future model for trust exchange such as

+- A fully integrated key exchange gateway where Participating Countries actively uploads trust information to the gateway using suitable API:s for trust management.
+- Integration with existing trust infrastructures such as the ICAO trust infrastructure for passport validation.

  ## Normative Standard Bodies